-Entering Freshmen who do not submit SAT I and/or ACT scores, or who score below 430 SAT I verbal/17 ACT English and below 400 SAT I math/17 ACT math will be required to take the COMPASS placement test.
+Entering Freshmen who submit SAT I and/or ACT scores below 430 SAT I Critical Reading/17 ACT English and below 400 SAT I math/17 ACT math will be required to take the Compass placement test.
 This test is given for three purposes: (1) to determine if a student is adequately prepared for successful college work in English, reading, and mathematics, (2) to recommend required Learning Support courses, and (3) to recommend advanced placement when possible.